1620 Geographos: Orbit and classification

 Geographos orbits the Sun at a distance of 0.8–1.7 AU once every 1 years and 5 months (508 days).
 Its orbit has an eccentricity of 0.34 and an inclination of 13° with respect to the ecliptic.
 Its orbit is well-determined for the next several hundred years.
 Due to its high eccentricity, Geographos is also a Mars-crosser asteroid.
 The body's observation arc begins at Palomar, two weeks prior to its official discovery observation.

 Close approaches

 As a potentially hazardous asteroid, Geographos has a minimum orbital intersection distance (MOID) with Earth of less than 0.05 AU and a diameter of greater than 150 meters.
 The Earth-MOID is currently 0.0301 AU, which translates into 11.7 lunar distances.
-In 1994, Geographos made its closest approach to Earth in two centuries at 5.0 Gm – which will not be bettered until 2586.
+In 1994, Geographos made its closest approach to Earth in two centuries at 5.0 million km – which will not be bettered until 2586.

 Failed Clementine mission

 Geographos was to be explored by the U.S.'s Clementine mission which was launched in January 1994.
 However, a malfunction in the spacecraft ended the mission before it could approach the asteroid.